-Heart disease was similarly the leading cause of death in the United States in 2015, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, with 168.5 deaths per 100,000 population in 2015.
-In that same year, coronary heart disease accounted for around 44 percent of all cardiovascular deaths followed by stroke and heart failure.
+Heart disease was similarly the leading cause of death in the United States in 2018, however, the death rate from heart disease in the U.S. has decreased steadily since the 1950s, with 165 deaths per 100,000 population in 2017.
+In that same year, coronary heart disease accounted for around 43 percent of all cardiovascular deaths.
 Death from heart disease disproportionately affects older people and regional differences are clear in the U.S., with four of the five states with the highest death rates from heart disease found in the South.

 The costs of cardiovascular disease to the United States are difficult to measure, but inarguably great.
 It was estimated that from 2014 to 2015, indirect costs from such disease, including lost productivity and mortality, reached around 137 billion U.S. dollars.
 Furthermore, the costs of various types of cardiovascular disease are expected to increase in the coming years.
 The cost of coronary heart disease, for example, is estimated to rise from 190 billion dollars in 2015 to around 365 billion in 2030.